pamelag/amasym-webstore/README.md

-# amaysim-webstore
+# go-webstore
-## amaysim programming exercise built using Golang
+## go programming exercise built using Golang

 This exercise is done entirely using Golang.
 It uses standard lib only and my design decisions are as follows :